-Women may wish to consider a colder rating on their sleeping bag because when compared to men, there is typically less body mass available to keep the body warm.
+Women may wish to consider a colder rating on their sleeping bags because there is typically less body mass available to keep the body warm when compared to men.

-The material that is used to create the sleeping bag also contributes to the warmth that is received.
+The material used to create the sleeping bag also contributes to the warmth that is received.

-Today’s sleeping bags are generally made with synthetic materials, but goose-down products are still on the market.
+Today’s sleeping bags are generally made with synthetic materials, but goose-down products are still available.

 Synthetics come in different types of quality, so expense matters here.
 More expensive sleeping bags tend to be lighter and easier to carry and typically work for all seasons outside of winter.

-It is also important to shop around for a great deal while comparing different sleeping bags for their usefulness.
+It is also essential to shop around for a great deal while comparing different sleeping bags for their usefulness.

 That’s where the best sleeping bag reviews can be beneficial.
 By seeing what a sleeping bag can do before purchasing it, you can have the best possible experience outside of crawling into the sleeping bag itself to know if it is worth the investment.

 Sleeping bags come in three general shapes.
 Most people are familiar with the rectangular shape as it is the most common type sold.